Scenario: A web app that authenticates users and calls web APIs

 You add authentication to your web app so that it can sign users in and call a web API on behalf of the signed-in user.

 Web apps that call web APIs are confidential client applications.
 That's why they register a secret (an application password or certificate) with Azure Active Directory (Azure AD).
 This secret is passed in during the call to Azure AD to get a token.

 Adding sign-in to a web app is about protecting the web app itself.
 That protection is achieved by using middleware libraries, not the Microsoft Authentication Library (MSAL).
 The preceding scenario, Web app that signs in users, covered that subject.

 This scenario covers how to call web APIs from a web app.
 You must get access tokens for those web APIs.
 You use MSAL libraries to acquire these tokens.

-- The application configuration must provide the client credentials that were shared with Azure AD during application registration.
+- Providing the client credentials in the application configuration.
+These credentials were shared with Azure AD during application registration.